Meet Us at AfricaCom Expo︱Cape Town︱11th - 14th November 2024Book a Meeting

 On the other hand, the carrier at the receiving end will receive all this information along with the identity header.
 The service provider at the receiving end will perform the verification process using a public certificate.
 If at any point, the verification process fails, then the call is spoofed otherwise the call is not spoofed.
 In the latter case, the receiving telephony service provider will traverse the call to the called party and connect the Caller and Calle.
 The originating service provider will also receive the results of verification.

-Why is STIR/SHAKEN required?
+Why is STIR/SHAKEN Required?

 As per one of the statistics, more than 3 billion robocalls are made only in the USA and more than 40% of these calls are fraud attempts.